sadisticbrew/image-to-ascii/README.md

-# Image to ASCII Art Converter 🖼️ -\> 📝
+# Image to ASCII Art Converter

-Ever wanted to see what your favorite pictures would look like if they were made entirely of text?
-Well, you're in the right place\!
 This is a simple Python script that takes any image file and converts it into some seriously cool ASCII art.

 ## How It Works